NUSTARS/2021-telerecovery/groundstation/SkyNet/README.md

 ### `npm install`

-Install all the dependencies, assuming you already have Node.js and Python installed.
+Install all the dependencies, assuming you already have Electron, Node.js and Python installed.

 ### `npm start`